AUDIENCE: Oncology, Pharmacy, Risk Manager

 Why is this medication prescribed?

-Atezolizumab injection is used to treat urothelial cancer (cancer of the lining of the bladder and other parts of the urinary tract) that has spread and can not be removed by surgery, and has worsened after treatment with other chemotherapy medications.
+Atezolizumab injection is used to treat urothelial cancer (cancer of the lining of the bladder and other parts of the urinary tract) that has spread to other parts of the body and cannot be removed by surgery or treated with other chemotherapy medications, or has worsened during or after treatment with certain chemotherapy medications.
+It is also used to treat a certain type of lung cancer (non-small cell lung cancer; NSCLC) that has spread to other parts of the body and has not improved during or after treatment with chemotherapy medications.
 Atezolizumab injection is in a class of medications called monoclonal antibodies.
 It works by blocking the action of a certain protein in cancer cells.
 This helps the person's immune system to fight against the cancer cells, and helps to slow tumor growth.

 How should this medicine be used?

 Atezolizumab injection comes as liquid to be injected into a vein over 30–60 minutes by a doctor or nurse in a hospital or medical facility.
 It is usually injected once every 3 weeks.
 The length of your treatment depends on how well your body responds to the medication and the side effects that you experience.

 Atezolizumab injection may cause serious reactions during the infusion of the medication.
 A doctor or nurse will monitor you carefully while you are receiving the medication.
 If you experience any of the following symptoms, tell your doctor immediately: flushing, fever, chills, shaking, dizziness, feeling faint, shortness of breath, difficulty breathing, itching, rash, back or neck pain, or swelling of the face.

 Your doctor may need to slow down your infusion, delay or stop your treatment, or treat you with other medications if you experience certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment with atezolizumab.